-- Ask others how they are feeling. - Ask someone twice how they are feeling, this will give them the opportunity to be honest and to realise that you genuinely want to know. - Listen and don't judge, it's great that people are happy to talk to you about how they are feeling, so ensure you really listen to them. - Ask how long they have felt this way. - Ask if there is anything you can do to help.
+- Ask someone twice how they are feeling, this will give them the opportunity to be honest and to realise that you genuinely want to know. - Listen and don't judge, it's great that people are happy to talk to you about how they are feeling, so ensure you really listen to them. - Ask how long they have felt this way. - Ask if there is anything you can do to help.